AmirMK/agent_registery/README.md

-# A2A Basic Sample Agent
+# Custom Agent on Agentspace

-This sample demonstrates the **Agent-to-Agent (A2A)** architecture in the Agent Development Kit (ADK), showcasing how multiple agents can work together to handle complex tasks.
-The sample implements an agent that can roll dice and check if numbers are prime.
+This sample demonstrates how to build a custom agent using the ADK (Agent Development Kit), deploy it to Vertex AI Agent Engine, and register it with Agentspace.
+Once registered, the agent becomes accessible through the Agentspace interface, enabling users to interact with it as part of a unified agent experience.

-## step
+## Steps
 ### 1. **Install required packages and set up environment**
    - Install the required dependencies:
      ```bash